-Name of beneficial owner Common shares beneficially owned immediately prior to this offering (1) Common shares beneficially owned immediately after this offering (1)
+benefic Common shares beneficially owned immediately prior to this offering (1) Common shares beneficially owned immediately after this offering (1)

-Shares Percent Shares Percent
+Name of beneficial owner Shares Percent Shares Percent

 Directors and executive officers:

 In Keuk Kim

 Joseph A. Sigrist

 Haenam Kim

 Ki Chul Kim

-II Sung Kang (2) .

-Suk Ho Yun (3)

 Yanghoon Cho

 Jaesung Chung

-All directors and executive officers as a group (8 persons)
+All directors and executive officers as a group (6 persons)

 Principal shareholders:

-DoubleU Games Co., Ltd. (4) 1,499,264 67.7 •
+DoubleU Games Co., Ltd. (2) 1,499,264 67.7 1,499,264 60.2

-STIC Special Situation Diamond Limited (5) 715,258 32.3 · •
+STIC Special Situation Diamond Limited (3) 715,258 32.3 715,258 28.7

 Selling shareholder:

-STIC Special Situation Diamond Limited (5) 715,258 32.3 • •
+STIC Special Situation Diamond Limited (3) 715,258 32.3 715,258 28.7

-Total Common Shares Outstanding 2,214,522 100 • •
+Total Common Shares Outstanding 2,214,522 100 2,489,522 88.9

-- Represents less than 1% of the number of common shares outstanding. - (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act.
-A person is deemed to be the beneficial owner of any common shares if that person has or shares voting power or investment power with respect to those shares or has the right to acquire beneficial ownership at any time within 60 days. - (2) Mr. Kang is a managing partner of STIC Investments Inc. STIC Investments Inc. is the general partner of STIC Special Situation Private Equity Fund, which holds 71.43% of STIC Special Situation Diamond Limited.
-Mr. Kang disclaims any beneficial ownership of the common shares held by STIC Special Situation Diamond Limited other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
-Mr. Kang will resign from our board upon closing of this offering. - (3) Mr. Yun is a managing director and member of the investment committee at Opus Private Equity Co., Ltd. Opus Private Equity Co., Ltd. is the general partner of Opus Private Equity Fund II, which holds 28.57% of STIC Special Situation Diamond Limited.
-Mr. Yun disclaims any beneficial ownership of the common shares held by STIC Special Situation Diamond Limited other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
-Mr. Yun will resign from our board upon closing of this offering. - (4) The address for DoubleU Games is 16F, Gangnam Finance Center, 152, Teheran-ro Gangnam-gu, Seoul 06236, Korea. - (5) The address for STIC Special Situation Diamond Limited is 10F, MSA Building, 12, Teheran-ro 78-gil, Gangnam-gu, Seoul 06194, Korea.
+Represents less than 1% of the number of common shares outstanding.

+- (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act.
+A person is deemed to be the beneficial owner of any common shares if that person has or shares voting power or investment power with respect to those shares or has the right to acquire beneficial ownership at any time within 60 days. - (2) The address for DoubleU Games is 16F, Gangnam Finance Center, 152, Teheran-ro Gangnam-gu, Seoul 06236, Korea. - (3) Number of shares held prior to the offering assumes the conversion into common shares of the 2.5% Convertible Bonds prior to the offering.
+See "Certain relationships and related party transactions-Joint Investment Agreement."
+The address for STIC Special Situation Diamond Limited is 10F, MSA Building, 12, Teheran-ro 78-gil, Gangnam-gu, Seoul 06194, Korea.